Viewing a Home

-All residents are required to carry renter’s insurance during their residency with Tricon Residential.
-We partnered with LeaseTrack to provide a comprehensive, low-cost option to manage all our residents’ insurance needs.
-For added convenience, no applications are necessary, and all Tricon Residential residents qualify for coverage that includes $100,000 of general liability insurance and $10,000 of resident personal property at a low cost of $15.75 per month.
+All residents are required to carry legal liability insurance during their residency with Tricon Residential.
+We partnered with LeaseTrack to provide a comprehensive, low-cost option to manage this insurance requirement.
+For added convenience, no applications are necessary, and all Tricon Residential residents qualify for coverage that includes $100,000 of resident legal liability insurance and $10,000 of resident personal property at a low cost of $15.75 per month.

 To simplify the enrollment process, residents are auto enrolled at lease signing or may choose to purchase coverage from another insurance provider and submit their policy declarations page/certificate of coverage to LeaseTrack for approval.

 Contents coverage can help replace your belongings if they are stolen or ruined, covering anything from electronics and furniture to clothing and more.

 - Coverage for Loss Due to: Fire, Lightning, Windstorm, Burglary, Explosion, Smoke, Vandalism, Hail, Artificial Electrical Current, Water, Weight of Ice, Snow, Sleet, Falling Objects*